 This Court has personal jurisdiction over Defendants pursuant to Virginia Code § 8.01-328.1 because they conduct business in Virginia, purposefully direct or directed their actions toward Virginia, caused tortious injury in Virginia, consented to be sued in Virginia by registering an agent for service of process, and/or consensually submitted to the jurisdiction of Virginia when obtaining a manufacturer or distributor license and have the requisite minimum contacts with Virginia necessary to constitutionally permit the Court to exercise jurisdiction.

-Venue is proper in this Court pursuant to Virginia Code § 8.01-262 in that the Defendants regularly conduct substantial business activity in Rockbridge County, Virginia and the causes of action alleged herein arose in Rockbridge County, Virginia.
+Venue is proper in this Court pursuant to Virginia Code § 8.01-262 in that the Defendants regularly conduct substantial business activity in Halifax County, Virginia and the causes of action alleged herein arose in Halifax County, Virginia.

-Defendants are regularly engaged in the business of manufacturing, marketing, distributing, dispensing and reimbursing prescription opioids in Virginia and, specifically, in Rockbridge County, including to Rockbridge County’s own current and former employees.
-Defendants’ activities in Rockbridge County in connection with the manufacture, marketing, distribution, dispensation and reimbursement of prescription opioids was, and is, continuous and systematic, and gives rise to the causes of action alleged herein.
+Defendants are regularly engaged in the business of manufacturing, marketing, distributing, dispensing and reimbursing prescription opioids in Virginia and, specifically, in Halifax County, including to Halifax County’s own current and former employees.
+Defendants’ activities in Halifax County in connection with the manufacture, marketing, distribution, dispensation and reimbursement of prescription opioids was, and is, continuous and systematic, and gives rise to the causes of action alleged herein.

 PARTIES